bevy-cheatbook/bevy-cheatbook/src/pitfalls/build-errors.md

 ## Update your Rust

 First, make sure your Rust is up-to-date.
-When using Bevy, you must use at least the latest stable version of Rust (or nightly).
+Bevy only supports the latest stable version of Rust, or nightly.

 If you are using [`rustup`][rustup] to manage your Rust installation, you can run: